 Some cancer survivors have a condition called lymphedema.
 Lymphedema is a chronic swelling in your limbs that can happen after lymph nodes are damaged by cancer treatments.
 We offer the gold standard of treatment for this condition, named Complete Decongestive Therapy (CDT).
 CDT includes manual lymph drainage, compression bandaging, skin care, exercise and education.
 Our certified lymphedema therapists teach patients self-care techniques and help fit patients with the proper compression garments.

 Our Mizzou Therapy Services therapists at Ellis Fischel are specially trained in several aspects of cancer rehabilitation, including lymphedema.
 Our goal is to help patients live as independently as possible during and after treatments.
 We provide therapies that focus on returning to daily activities as well as increasing mobility and motion.

 We specialize in the following areas of therapy:

 - Speech therapy

-Your life is made up of meaningful everyday activities, or occupations.
 Our occupational therapists help you get back to the activities that may be disrupted by cancer or the effects of treatment.
 We provide therapy for many daily tasks, including: